Robert Evander McNair: Orangeburg Massacre

 McNair was governor during the Orangeburg Massacre in 1968, which he blamed on Black Power advocates, and called it a stain on the state's good record in civil rights.
 In 2006, decades after leaving office, however, McNair admitted responsibility for the deaths of the three Black civil rights activists killed in Orangeburg.

 He said it was "one of the saddest days in the history of South Carolina."
 Following this, McNair became much more proactive in working to defuse tensions that were present during the integration of the public schools.

 National politics

 In 1968, McNair was considered as a potential running mate for Democratic nominee Hubert Humphrey.
 At the 1968 Democratic National Convention, McNair served as chair of the Southern Governors Conference.

 Death and legacy

 After his term as governor, he originated McNair Law Firm, P.A. in Columbia.
 He was inducted into the South Carolina Hall of Fame, and awarded an honorary doctorate in 2005 by Francis Marion University, a school which he signed into creation while governor in 1970.
 On May 21, 2009, McNair was inducted into the South Carolina Business Hall of Fame.

-McNair was diagnosed with a cancerous brain tumor during a checkup on September 28, 2007, from which he died in Charleston on November 17.
-The following week, on November 25, 2007, the late Governor McNair's widow, former First Lady of South Carolina, Josephine Robinson McNair, died at age 84.
+McNair was diagnosed with a cancerous brain tumor during a checkup on September 28, 2007, from which he died in Columbia on November 17.

-On December 19, 2007, about a month after her parents died, Claudia Crawford McNair died at age 50.
-She was from Jamestown in Berkeley County, South Carolina.
-On January 22, 2008, his son, Robert E. McNair, Jr., of Columbia, died at age 60 after a seven-year battle with cancer.